 Is it safe to travel to India in 2020?

 India has banned international and domestic flights and train services until 30th June 2020 with the exemption of repatriation flights.

 On 17 March 2020, India suspended the issuing of visas to citizens of France, Spain and Germany in addition to existing restrictions for citizens of China, Italy, Iran, Japan and South Korea while passengers from Afghanistan, the Philippines and Malaysia were banned from entering the country.

 On 18 March 2020, India suspended the vast majority of visas to the country with millions of foreign nationals of Indian origin, now required to apply for visas.
 Indian nationals were asked to avoid all non-essential travel abroad.

 India has also closed the border with neighbouring Myanmar.

 This page will have updates for the latest travel advice for India.

 India has banned international and domestic flights until 30th June 2020 with the exemption of repatriation flights.

 Cancelled events in India

-It has also impacted on the Indian Premier League with the start of the cricket league will be delayed until after 3 May 2020.
+It has also impacted on the Indian Premier League with a decision on the start of the cricket league delayed until further notice.